 Comments by the Aerospace Industries Association

 The Aerospace Industries Association (AIA) represents over 300 companies and nearly 2 million U.S. workers across the aerospace industry, from satellite communications companies, to launch providers, to space systems manufacturers and suppliers.
-AIA submits these comments in response to the National Telecommunications and Information Association’s (NTIA) Request for Comment on the administration and implementation of The Broadband Equity, Access and Deployment (BEAD) program, the Middle-Mile Broadband Infrastructure Program, and the Digital Equity Grant Program under Infrastructure Investment and Jobs Act of 2021 (“Bipartisan Infrastructure Bill”).
+AIA submits these comments in response to the National Telecommunications and Information Administration’s (NTIA) Request for Comment on the administration and implementation of The Broadband Equity, Access, and Deployment (BEAD) program, the Middle-Mile Broadband Infrastructure Program, and the Digital Equity Grant Program under the Infrastructure Investment and Jobs Act of 2021 (“Bipartisan Infrastructure Law”).

 The most timely, efficient, and cost-effective means of achieving NTIA’s statutorily-required broadband access and affordability goals is to include and encourage the use of all technologies – including satellite technologies.
 NTIA guidance supporting the inclusion of satellite broadband services would provide:

 Near Immediate Deployment – Satellite broadband operators serve over 2 million customers across the United States, including in rural and otherwise unserved regions.
-With Bipartisan Infrastructure Bill funding, satellite broadband services can be expanded to unserved and underserved areas nearly immediately and cost-effectively using existing satellite capabilities or in the near term with planned additional capacity.
+With Bipartisan Infrastructure Law funding, satellite broadband services can be expanded to unserved and underserved areas nearly immediately and cost-effectively using existing satellite capabilities or in the near term with planned additional capacity.
 Additionally, provision of these services requires minimal new ground-based infrastructure and minimal ongoing maintenance.

 Enabling Consumer Choice – Satellite broadband services offer consumers a cost-effective high-speed broadband internet connection powerful enough to enable increasingly critical applications, including telehealth, remote work, and remote learning.
 By adopting competitively and technologically-neutral program rules and defining service quality metrics in a broad and inclusive manner, NTIA can ensure that consumers are free to choose the broadband service that best meets their needs, including satellite broadband.